canonical/netplan/doc/examples.md

 # How to configure a loopback interface

-Networkd does not allow creating new loopback devices, but a user can add new addresses to the standard loopback interface, lo, in order to have it considered a valid address on the machine as well as for custom routing:
+`networkd` does not allow creating new loopback devices, but a user can add new addresses to the standard loopback interface, `lo`, in order to have it considered a valid address on the machine as well as for custom routing:

 ```yaml
 network: